-Blooms Taxonomy: Understand AACSB: Analytic AACSB: Communication AICPA BB: Critical Thinking AICPA BB: Industry AICPA FN: Measurement AICPA FN: Reporting Difficulty: 2 Medium Learning Objective: 02-C3 Topic: Chart of Accounts Topic: Ledger
+Bloom's Taxonomy: Understand AACSB: Analytic AACSB: Communication AICPA BB: Critical Thinking AICPA BB: Industry AICPA FN: Measurement AICPA FN: Reporting Difficulty: Medium Learning Objective: 02-C3

-159. Explain debits and credits and their role in the accounting system.
+162. Explain debits and credits and their role in the accounting system.

 Answer: Debit refers to the left side of an account and credit refers to the right side of an account, both are part of the double-entry accounting system.
 This system is based on the concept that all transactions and events affect at least two accounts.
-The double-entry system is organized around the accounting equation that states that Assets = Liabilities + Equity.
-Assets, expenses, and dividends have normal debit balances and liabilities, common stock, and revenues have normal credit balances.
+The double entry system is organized around the accounting equation which states that assets = liabilities + equity.
+Assets, expenses and dividends have normal debit balances and liabilities, common stock and revenues have normal credit balances